sarjarapu/migrate-mongo-cluster/README.md

+# Overview
+## About the application
+The migrate-mongo-cluster is an application to help you migrate the data from one server to the other.
+The objective of this application is to help you acheive live migration of the data from source database to target database.
+This application comes handy especially, when you are in shared cluster and want to change the shard key without unsharding and resharding.

+## What / How it does?
+From technical stand point of view, the application reads data document by document from the source database and writes them into the target database.
+The application also tails the oplog and reapply them on target once it copied all data.

+## Word of caution
+Ideally, one should be using a backup of existing database, restore it to the server were you wanted to migrate, let the oplog catchup and re-elect the new server as primary.
+If for whatever reason, you cannot acheive the above recommended approach, you may use this application to do the migration, at your own risk.

+## Assumptions
+### Target shard keys are precreated
+While migrating the data from source to target, it is assumed that new shard key of your interest is precreated at target before beginning the migration

+# How to run the application
 ## Download from git
 git clone git@github.com:sarjarapu/migrate-mongo-cluster.git

 ## Build using Maven
 cd migrate-mongo-cluster/migrator
 mvn clean compile package

-## Assumptions
-### Target shard keys are precreated
-While migrating the data from source to target, it is assumed that new shard key of your interest is precreated at target before beginning the migration

 ## Help instructions
 java -jar target/migrate-mongo-cluster-1.0-SNAPSHOT-jar-with-dependencies.jar -h